The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Disorder

 PSYCHOANALYTIC writers tend to focus on identity—or, to be more precise, the lack of a stable identity—as the core of Borderline Personality Disorder (BPD).
-But in my experience, given what I know about identity (it’s all a fraud—a social illusion), the real core of BPD, and other personality problems with BPD elements, is rage.
+But in my experience, I know that identity and personality are social illusions, and that the real core of BPD, and other personality problems with BPD elements, is rage.
 Rage is a raw and primitive form of anger as a response to the fear of intellectual, physical, or emotional abandonment.

 The Rage from Feeling Abandoned

-If you have problems with borderline symptomatology, and if you look closely, you will see that all of your interpersonal difficulties in both the past and the present were—and are—based in feelings of rage as a result of being—or feeling—unnoticed and emotionally abandoned.
-You will find that your whole being is given over—consciously or unconsciously—to inflicting hurtful revenge on the world around you for neglecting your emotional and physical needs.
+If you have problems with borderline symptomatology, and if you look closely, you will see that all of your interpersonal difficulties in both the past and the present were—and are—based in feelings of rage as a result of the trauma of being—or feeling—unnoticed and emotionally abandoned.
+Abandoned, traumatized, and helpless.
+You will find that your whole being is given over—consciously or unconsciously—to inflicting hurtful revenge on the world around you for neglecting your emotional and physical needs and leaving you helpless.

 In essence, this rage is a sort of knee-jerk attempt to “get back at” the person who injured you.
-Even masochistic self-abuse (also called self-mutilation) can have a component of this revenge.
-In cutting, for example, a person lets out her rage in slow, “controlled” doses; in seeing her blood, she sees herself showing her wound—her life’s blood—to the “Other” who, she feels, has disavowed the value of her life.
+Even masochistic self-mutilation can have a component of this revenge.
+In cutting, for example, individuals let out their rage in slow, “controlled” doses that don’t kill them.
+Seeing their blood, they see themselves showing their wound—their life’s blood—to the “Other” who, they know, has disavowed the value of their life.

 So, too, attempts at suicide are attempts at revenge.
 “I’ll show them!
 Maybe when I’m dead they will realize how miserably they’ve treated me!”

-Of course, suicide can also have the component of a desire to silence the rage.
-Drugs, alcohol, and sexuality can also be used to “silence” the rage.
+Suicide can also have the component of a desire to silence the rage by killing it.
+Sexuality, alcohol, and drugs can also be used to “silence” the rage by numbing it.
 But none of these attempts to distract your attention from your rage can ever be successful.
-What is rage, after all, but a frightened infant crying because she has been abandoned?
-Ignoring her and walking away won’t silence her crying.
-The only way to soothe her is to pick her up and find out what she needs in the midst of her fear—precisely what your parents didn’t bother to do.
+What is rage, after all, but a frightened infant crying because he or she has been abandoned?
+Ignoring the infant and walking away won’t silence the crying.
+The only way to soothe the infant is to pick it up and find out what it needs in the midst of its fear—precisely what your parents didn’t bother to do.

 Now, it’s a difficult thing to admit that your parents did not love you.
 Most likely, though, they didn’t love you because they couldn’t love because they were afraid of love because their parents didn’t love them.